 Allison Stewart grew up in Houston, Texas and currently lives in Los Angeles, CA. She received her MFA in Photography from California State University Long Beach and her BFA in Painting with a minor in Art History from the University of Houston.
-She documents America at a time of division and looks for shared experiences and ideologies.
-She travels and explores the construction of American identity through its relics, rituals, and mythologies.
-Her work has been published and exhibited internationally, including Cortona On The Move, the Aperture Foundation, The Wright Museum, The New Mexico History Museum, The New Republic, Die Zeit, and Vogue Italia.
-Her work has been honored by the Magenta Foundation, IPA, and the Houston Center for Photography.
+Allison travels the United States exploring the construction of American identity through its relics, rituals, and mythologies.
+Her work has been published and exhibited internationally, including Cortona On The Move, the Aperture Foundation, The Wright Museum, The New Mexico History Museum, The Griffin Museum of Photography, The New Republic, Die Zeit, Wired, Mother Jones, and Vogue Italia.
+Her work has been honored by the Magenta Foundation, IPA, the Texas Photographic Society, and the Houston Center for Photography.
 Her work is included in the Rubell Family Collection, The New Mexico History Museum Palace of the Governors Photo Archive, the University of Wisconsin Alumni Association, and private collections.
 Allison is a founding member of the Association of Hysteric Curators.